See the Catawba County United Way's Impact in action. Check out the videos below.

 Another Look Back - during the recent Catawba County United Way's 75th anniversary event, former CCUW board president Joe Crocker shared his memories through a video interview of the merger between the Eastern Catawba United Way and the Greater Hickory United Way in the mid-1980s.

-2019 August - Red Cross volunteers talk about helping in a crisis
+2019 Testimonial - Red Cross volunteers talk about helping in a crisis

 Local Red Cross volunteers: Neal Hass and Leo Smith, talk about what it means to be there for families in a disaster crisis.
 The American Red Cross has been a funded partner of the Catawba County United Way for decades.